Ks89/BYAUpdater/README.md

 ## Features
 - This software updates BYAManager, replacing the old "BYAManager.jar" with the new one.
+- This is an Eclipse project created with Maven.

 ## Images
 Obviously, the first screenshot is the splash screen of BYAManager, not this software ;)